Ignition Interlock Program

 Drivers enrolled in the program will have to attend an installation centre 30 days after initial installation, and regularly thereafter, for maintenance and so that the data recorded by the device can be downloaded.
 RoadSafetyBC closely monitors drivers’ participation in the program.

-Program violations include failing a breath test, tampering with the device, or driving a vehicle without an interlock device, and may result in a driver’s term in the program being extended or the driver being prohibited from driving.
+Program violations include failing a breath test, tampering with the device, or driving a vehicle without an interlock device, and may result in a driver’s term in the program being extended, a new term imposed or the driver being prohibited from driving.
 Furthermore, failure to attend a regular scheduled maintenance appointment may result in your interlock device entering a permanent lockout state, effectively disabling your vehicle.
 This may result in your removal from the IIP, cancellation of your driver’s licence, and/or legal action to recover the interlock device or its assessed value.
 You are also responsible for anyone who uses your ignition interlock device and you will be held responsible for any program violations that occur as a result.

 For further information on how the device works, making arrangements to get your vehicle outfitted with the ignition interlock device, or any other questions regarding the IIP, contact Smart Start Canada at http://www.smartstartcanada.ca/ (see ‘Locations’ for an installation centre near you).